-It's been pretty much out of stock for much of the last year, but the AMD Ryzen 3 3300X remains the best value CPU around right now if you can get your hands on one.
+It's hard to find in stock these days, but the AMD Ryzen 3 3300X remains a seriously good entry-level gaming CPU...if you can get your hands on one.
 It's significantly cheaper than all of its Intel rivals, and offers a surprising amount of power for its modest price.
 Indeed, in our tests, it's pretty much on par with AMD's more expensive Ryzen 5 3600 and Ryzen 5 3600X CPUs, making it a much better buy for cash-strapped PC builders.

 The Ryzen 3 3300X's general desktop performance is great for a quad-core CPU as well.
 In fact, its single core performance actually outranks the Core i5-10600K in my benchmark tests, cementing its status as one of the best value CPUs around.
 It's a fantastic choice for both gaming and daily desktop tasks alike, and it also comes with its own, very good cooler in the box, making it even better value for money.

 Again, mind, the Ryzen 3 3300X has been very difficult to get hold of since it first came out, and it's currently unknown when or if it will come back in stock.
 At this point,you may also want to wait and see if the Ryzen 7000 series will have an equivalent entry-level model worth getting instead - there's a good chance it will, and with more modern features like PCIe 5.0 and DDR5 support.

 Read more in our AMD Ryzen 3 3300X review